 One of the most significant diseases of sweet potato, black rot is the common name for the decay of fleshy roots and symptoms on sprouts and vines.
 Successful control of black rot depends on selection of healthy seed roots, fungicide treatment, crop rotation, proper curing, and effective sanitation.

-Soft Rot (Rhizopus)
+Soft Rot (Rhizopus spp.)

 Careful handling and proper curing at harvest are primary disease prevention measures.
-Application of fungicides and bactericides are not as effective as proper curing in controlling post-harvest diseases.
+Application of fungicides and bactericides are not as effective as proper curing in controlling postharvest diseases.
 Practice good sanitation of farm equipment, storage bins, and storage rooms.

 - fludioxonil (Scholar SC): 16.0 to 32.0 fl oz/100 gal; Group 12.
-Use as post-harvest dip/drench.
+Postharvest dip/drench.
 See label for application methods.
 (Not for use in Maine).